🌶️ Bird’s Eye Chilli- From Bush to Sauce

-Just over two years ago, we planted a tiny chili bush in a sunny corner of our Nerja garden.
+Just over two years ago, we planted a tiny chilli bush in a sunny corner of our Nerja garden.
 Back then it was no more than a handful of green shoots, but under the Andalusian sun it has thrived beyond belief.
 What started as an experiment has turned into one of our favourite flavours in the kitchen.

-The fiery Bird’s Eye chili loves Nerja’s conditions — hot, dry days with plenty of light.
+The fiery Bird’s Eye chilli loves Nerja’s conditions — hot, dry days with plenty of light.
 They grow fast once summer sets in, and this is the time of year when they really flourish, producing right through until winter, when the cold finally slows them down.

-Year after year, our little bush rewards us with handfuls of brilliant red chilies — small but mighty, bursting with spice.
+Year after year, our little bush rewards us with handfuls of brilliant red chillies — small but mighty, bursting with spice.
 And what do we do with them?
-We make chili sauce, of course!
+We make chilli sauce, of course!
 It’s become a favourite not only for us but for many of our friends.
 You’ll see, this is one of the sauces we use in many of our recipes.
 A tiny spoonful is all it takes to give any dish that extra oomph.
 From stews and veggie stir-fries to soups, pasta, dips, and even a cheeky drizzle over pizza — it’s a flavour we’d miss if it wasn’t in the fridge.
 And if you love spice, don’t be afraid to stir it into local delights too — a fiery twist on bravas sauce or even gazpacho is absolutely delicious.

-Homemade Chili Sauce
+Homemade Chilli Sauce

 Ingredients: